azuliadesigns/delphi-utilities/README.md

 # delphi-utilities
-Collection of Borland Delphi tools and utility functions
+Collection of Borland Delphi controls, tools and utility functions